DesignSafe-CI/DS_Use_Case_template/docs/brandenberg/usecase.md

 vetted by the scientific community, providing a solid foundation for designing, constructing and overseeing critical infrastructure projects.

-The NGL database is populated through a web GUI at www.nextgenerationliquefaction.org/.
+The NGL database is populated through a web interface at www.nextgenerationliquefaction.org/.
 The web interface provides limited capabilities for users to interact with data.
 Users are able to view and download data, but they cannot use the GUI to develop an end-to-end workflow to make scientific inferences and draw conclusions from the data.
 To facilitate end-to-end workflows, the NGL database is replicated daily to [DesignSafe](https://www.designsafe-ci.org), where users can interact with it using Jupyter notebooks.

-## Citations and Licensing

-* Please cite [Zimmaro, P., et al. (2019)](https://doi.org/10.21222/C2J040) to acknowledge the use of the NGL Database.
-Data in the NGL database has been gathered from [these](https://nextgenerationliquefaction.org/citations.php) published sources.
-If you use specific data in the database, please cite the original source.

-* Please cite [Rathje et al. (2017)](https://doi.org/10.1061/(ASCE)NH.1527-6996.0000246) to acknowledge the use of DesignSafe resources.

-* This software is distributed under the [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.html).

 ## Understanding the Database Schema